Learn how to incorporate branding into video content effectively. Complete guide to video branding strategy with examples and actionable tips.

 What qualifications do you need to become an internal communications specialist?

-Most internal communications specialists hold bachelor's degrees in communications, public relations, marketing, journalism, or business.
-Essential skills include strong writing abilities, strategic thinking, project management, and understanding of organizational behavior.
-Many professionals also benefit from certifications in internal communications, change management, or digital communication platforms.
+Most internal comms specialists hold bachelor's degrees in communications, public relations, marketing, journalism, or business.
+Key skills include strong writing, strategic thinking, project management, and understanding how organizations work.
+Certifications in internal comms, change management, or digital platforms can also help.

 How does internal communications differ from external communications or marketing?

-Internal communications focuses on engaging employees and building organizational culture, while external communications targets customers and public audiences.
-Internal communications specialists understand organizational dynamics, employee motivation, and workplace culture, while external communicators focus on brand messaging, market positioning, and customer acquisition strategies.
+Internal comms focuses on engaging employees and building company culture.
+External comms targets customers and public audiences.
+Internal specialists understand organizational dynamics, employee motivation, and workplace culture.
+External communicators focus on brand messaging, market positioning, and customer growth.

 What are typical salary ranges for internal comms jobs?